The good news is, this information is generally readily available, and here at Canstar Blue, we’re here to help you find it.

 What is an electricity supplier?

-In the context of this article, an electricity supplier is the company that bills you for using power and being connected to the energy grid.
+An electricity supplier is the company that bills you for using power and being connected to the energy grid.
 Otherwise referred to as a ‘utility provider’, ‘energy retailer’ or ‘power company’, electricity suppliers are responsible for billing customers, usually on a monthly or quarterly basis.

 There are more than 30 electricity suppliers operating across Australia in areas that have a deregulated energy market.
 This means in most states (and territories) or regions of a state, are open to private companies to enter and sell electricity to households and businesses.

-How to find your electricity supplier
+How to find out who your electricity supplier is:

-1. Check your last energy bill
+1. Check your last electricity bill

 3. Call your electricity distribution network